 Settle points out one caution:

 “Remarriage results in a loss of ex-spousal benefits.”

 If your later marriage also ends, though, you again become eligible for the ex-spousal benefits.

 3. Letting your spouse make a unilateral claiming decision

 If you’re married, you’d like to think that your spouse has your best interests at heart.
 However, that might not always be the case, especially when making decisions about when to start claiming Social Security benefits.

 A 2018 study from the Center for Retirement Research found that a husband can increase his wife’s survivor benefits by 7.3% each year by delaying claiming his benefits.
-However, the study says, many husbands don’t consider the impact that their age at claiming benefits can have on their survivor and her benefits.
+However, the study says, many husbands don’t consider the impact that their age at claiming benefits can have on their wives’ future benefits.

 Instead, many husbands tend to consider more immediate issues and decide to claim Social Security sooner.
 Even after being educated about the possible impact on their wives later, many husbands said they wouldn’t change their claiming age.

 It’s a good idea to sit down with your spouse and talk about how to best manage when each of you should file a claim for benefits.
 It’s best to coordinate your retirement plans and your Social Security claims.